-Open Area: Statewide (see exception) Opens: September 9 Closes: January 7
+Open Area: Statewide (see exception) Opens: September 14 Closes: January 5 Daily Limit: 3 Possession Limit: 12 Shooting Hours: 30 minutes before sunrise to sunset.

-EXCEPTION - That portion of North Dakota bordered on the west by ND Highway 32, on the north by the Sheyenne River, on the south by ND Highway 11 and on the east by the Red and Bois de Sioux rivers; and an area in Grand Forks County bordered on the east by the Red River, the south by U.S. Highway 2, the west by ND Highway 18 and the north by the Walsh and Grand Forks county line.
+EXCEPTION - That portion of North Dakota bordered on the west by ND Highway 32, on the north by the Sheyenne River, on the south by ND Highway 11 and on the east by the Red and Bois de Sioux rivers.